johan-st/go-image-server/README.md

 - have format changes
 - handle vector graphics
 - handle special formats (.raw etc...)
-- hav api for cms integration
+- have api for cms integration
 - select focus point for crop
 - be horizontaly scalable (originals storage and cache layer?)